devlibx/pinot-tools/README.md

 ### How to run

+NOTE - it only takes backup of REALTIME tables, not the offline

-1. Set the following env vairable
+1. Set the following env variable

 ```shell
 # This is the source Pinot